Landscaping Design with Crape Myrtles

 Summer Phlox: Prime Minister, 24 to36 inches tall

-Mealy blue sage compliments the Summer Phlox: Prime Minister, 24 to 36 inches tall with dwarf nandinas providing an ever green shrub.
+Mealy blue sage compliments the perennials Summer Phlox: Prime Minister, 24 to 36 inches tall with dwarf nandinas providing an ever green shrub.

 Tonto Crape Myrtle grove.